 Inspect Your Walls and Ceilings

-You should also inspect your walls and ceilings for signs of moisture, molds, or discoloration.
+You should also inspect your ceilings for signs of moisture, molds, or discoloration, which could mean leakage from your roof.
 The high humidity levels caused by the rainy season may worsen these problems and lead to more damage.
-To address these issues, clean the affected areas and repaint them.
-You can also opt to seek help from a professional for better results.

 Get Your Electrical System Checked